denniscual/spinpack/README.md

 ### Does Spinpack support production builds?

-Currently, Spinpack is focused exclusively on enhancing the development server experience and does not yet support configuring production builds.
+Currently, Spinpack is focused exclusively on enhancing the development server experience.
 This ensures that developers can use Spinpack to quickly spin up a development environment using either CRA Webpack Config or Rspack without affecting the existing production build process.

+Spinpack does generate a build configuration file, `rsbuild.config.ts`, within the project, which developers can fine-tune for production use.
+However, because projects often have unique requirements such as the need for specific Webpack plugins when leveraging [CRACO](https://craco.js.org/) or other similar tools for customization—this generated config might require further adjustments to fully meet production standards.

-Adding support for production environments through Spinpack is something we highly consider for future updates.
+We highly consider adding support for production environments through Spinpack in future updates.
+This would streamline the process of using the tool's configurations directly for production builds, potentially reducing the need for extensive custom setups.

 ## License